rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   Uncertainty of measuring an efficiency
     -   Precision vs recall for classification
     -   Classification and logistic regression
--   TODO:
-    -   Explain if/why the Neyman construction would be needed for point estimation.

 [^Cramer-Rao]: @Frechet_1943_Sur_lextension_de_certaines_evaluations\,
     @Cramer_1946_A_contribution_to_the_theory_of_statistical\,